hackerb9/tokenize/README.md

 tokenizer.
 Flex is _not_ necessary to compile and run as flex actually generates C code which can be compliled anywhere (see the file `lex.tokenize.c`).

+## Degenerate code

+Sanity  to remove problems which the Model 100's tokenizer takes care of automatically: sort line numbers and keep only the last line of any duplicates.
+This should be typically be used  on any source code, hackerb9's tandy-tokenize is able to generate tokenizations of degenerate BASIC programs.

 ## Miscellaneous notes